||Fire Mountain Item 1959|

 Beginning July 12, a series of lightning storms started hundreds of small wildfires.

-Earlier fires in Arizona, Colorado, and New Mexico, had pulled resources from the Pacific Northwest leaving insufficient fire crews and smoke jumpers when the fires merged and burned out of control for six months.
+Earlier fires in Arizona, Colorado, and New Mexico, had pulled resources from the Pacific Northwest leaving insufficient fire crews when the fires merged and burned out of control for six months.

 The Biscuit Wildfire, named after Biscuit Creek, burned nearly 500,000 acres of the Siskiyou National Forest.